Thomas Savin

 Thomas Savin (1826 – 23 July 1889) was a British railway engineer who was the contractor who built many railways in Wales and the Welsh borders from 1857 to 1866.
 He also in some cases was an investor in such schemes.

 Early life

 Savin was born in Shropshire at Llwynymaen near Oswestry in 1826.
 He married in 1852 Eliza Hughes with whom he had two sons who survived him.
-He initially worked in Oswestry running a mercery business in partnership with Edward Morris, who subsequently purchased then sold the Van lead mines.
+He initially worked in Oswestry running a mercery business in partnership with Edward Morris, who subsequently purchased and then sold the Van lead mines.

 Railway contractor

 In 1857 Savin formed a partnership with David Davies to build the Vale of Clwyd Railway.
 The partnership was the principal contractor for many of the lines that became the Cambrian Railways.
 The partnership was dissolved in 1860.
 He also had an interest in or worked on a number of secondary and minor railways, including the Oswestry and Newtown Railway, Brecon and Merthyr Tydfil Junction Railway, the Hereford, Hay and Brecon Railway, the narrow gauge Corris Railway, the Kington & Eardisley Railway, the Bishop's Castle Railway. and Aberystwith and Welsh Coast Railway which connected the interior of mid-Wales from Machynlleth to the coast with the completion of the line and the opening of Aberystwyth station in 1864, and became part of the Cambrian Railways in 1865.

 Savin followed up the opening of the last-named line with the creation of Aberystwyth's Castle Hotel to capitalise on the local seaside trade.
 He bought Castle House and converted it into a large hotel.
 He produced 'probably the first package holiday deal' whereby tickets bought by passengers at various railway stations in parts of England would entitle the buyer not only to the journey to and from Aberystwyth but board and lodging at the resort.
 It was opened in June 1865 while still incomplete but he had to stop work after £80,000 had been spent on it when he became bankrupt amid the failure of Overend, Gurney in 1866, at which point his enterprises involved a total of about £1.5 million.
 It was sold for £10,000 in March 1867 when it was purchased to become the first building for the University College of Wales.